 Capacity: 4 gallons | Wattage: 1200W | Dimensions: 15.7 x 20.8 x 30 inches

-An LCD screen makes it easy to control the hardness, temperature, and quantity of the ice cream.
+An LCD screen enables the user to control the firmness, temperature, and quantity of the ice cream.
 There’s also a powerful Panasonic compressor and radiator to maintain efficient temperatures.
-Best of all, there’s a one-button cleaning function that removes the hassle of cleaning.
+Best of all, there’s a one-button cleaning function that obviates the hassle of a regular deep-clean.

 Included: Ice cream machine with LED display

-If you’re looking for a do-it-all, entry-level option, Cuisinart Ice Cream Maker (view at Williams-Sonoma) is an ever-appealing option.
-If you’ve got more budget to spend, Whynter Upright Ice Cream Maker (view at Amazon) is excellent for ice cream fans of all levels.
+If you’re looking for a do-it-all, entry-level option, Cuisinart Ice Cream Maker (view at Williams-Sonoma) is an ever-appealing choice.
+If you’ve got more wiggle room in your budget, the Whynter Upright Ice Cream Maker (view at Amazon) is excellent for ice cream fans of all levels.

 Are instructions included when buying an ice cream maker?